Gerald Goldberg: Lord Mayor

-In 1977–1978, by which time he had moved to representing the south‐east ward, he was elected Lord Mayor of Cork by the corporation, the first Jew to hold this office.
+In 1977–1978, by which time he had moved to representing the south‐east ward, he was elected Lord Mayor of Cork by the corporation.
+He was the first Jew to hold this office.
 He toured the United States as Lord Mayor where he was given the freedom of several cities including Philadelphia, New York and Dallas.

 During his term he researched the history of the civic regalia, including the mayoral chain (he published a pamphlet on its connection with Terence MacSwiney) and the mace (leading him to make a public appeal for the British Museum to return to Cork several former Cork maces it had acquired over the years).

 As Lord Mayor of Cork he was styled "The Rt.
 Worshipful, Lord Mayor Gerald Yael Goldberg of Cork".
 During his term of office he opened the Trinity pedestrian bridge.
 Named after an adjacent church, local wags nicknamed it "the Passover".
 The bridge is also close to the local synagogue on South Terrace, where he had been president, and is approximately a mile from Shalom Park, near the traditionally Jewish area of the city (Monarea Terrace).

-His mayoralty was a source of pride to him, and he regarded his selection as a successor to MacCurtain and MacSwiney not just as recognition of his individual services but as proof that Cork rejected anti‐semitism and recognised him as "an Irishman and a Jew" (the title of an 1982 RTÉ television documentary about him which he scripted and presented).
+His mayoralty was a source of pride to him, and he regarded his selection as a successor to MacCurtain and MacSwiney not just as recognition of his individual services but as proof that Cork rejected anti‐semitism and recognised him as "an Irishman and a Jew" (the title of a 1982 RTÉ television documentary about him which he scripted and presented).